Green Bay Packers: Could Richard Sherman Be A Trade Target?

 More than likely, Thompson will not look to make a blockbuster trade for a player like Sherman at this point in the offseason.
 If the price came down a bit away from the first-round pick, the Packers would likely have some level of interest in acquiring Sherman.

 Needless to say, there are plenty of other teams that would make sense as potential landing spots for Sherman.
-One of those teams is the Dallas Cowboys, who we previously broke down as a team that could trade for Sherman.
+One of those teams is the Dallas Cowboys, who the Inquisitr previously broke down as a team that could trade for Sherman.
 In addition to the Cowboys, there are probably at least 10-15 teams that have interest and the ability to make a deal for Sherman.

 All of that being said, Sherman will likely end up sticking with the Seahawks for the 2017 season.
 Seattle will likely have offers on the table come draft day, but unless something changes, he will not be traded.

 Do you think the Green Bay Packers should consider making a run at acquiring Richard Sherman?
-What teams do you think should pursue a trade with the Seahawks?
+Which teams do you think should pursue a trade with the Seahawks?
 Let us know your thoughts in the comment box below!

 [Featured Image by Gregory Payan/AP Images]